TheBlueFireFox/rust-workshop-extra/slides/session/3/index.md

 Usefull for simple behaviour

-- Comparison traits: <Orange>Eq, PartialEq, Ord, PartialOrd</Orange>.
+- <Orange>Eq, PartialEq, Ord, PartialOrd</Orange>: to compare data types.
 - <Orange>Clone</Orange>, to create T from &T via a copy.
 - <Orange>Copy</Orange>, to give a type 'copy semantics' instead of 'move semantics'.
 - <Orange>Hash</Orange>, to compute a hash from &T.